 The RWAF is keen to put owners in touch with vets that show a greater knowledge of rabbit care through our Rabbit Friendly Vet List.
-The list is constantly being updated and whilst we haven’t used all of the vets listed personally, we have surveyed every one of them and Richard has assessed each application, and graded them Silver or Gold.
-(Or not at all if they were not ‘rabbit friendly’).
+The list is constantly being updated and whilst we haven’t used all of the vets listed personally, our Specialist Vet Adviser has assessed each application, and graded them Silver or Gold – or not at all if they were not ‘rabbit friendly’.

 Which vet to see

-When you search our vet list, it defaults to a 10 mile search radius but you can search further afield, the options are there, and the ideal vet might be 11 miles away from you, so please do check there isn’t one just outside the search radius
+When you search our vet list, it defaults to a 10 mile search radius but you can search further afield.
+The ideal vet might be 11 miles away from you, so please do check there isn’t one just outside the search radius.

 No results found in this location.
 Please try again.

 Practices must be RWAF members to apply to join the list.
 Membership gives the vets access to advice from our Specialist adviser Richard Saunders BSc (Hons), BVSc, MSB, CBiol, DZooMed (Mammalian), MRCVS, RCVS Specialist in Zoo and Wildlife Medicine, RWAF Veterinary Adviser (pictured), should they get a tricky case they want to discuss.
 Richard also issues quarterly updates on the latest developments in rabbit medicine and all their clinical staff members get a significant discount when attending our conference, so we know that top quality training is available to them.
 We can’t guarantee any of that for vets who aren’t RWAF members.